pmedvedevas/coingate/README.md

 # This is a crypto currency conversion project
 This was a tech task for Coingate junior front-end dev position
 ## This is unfinished project
 Code needs some refactoring and a more thorough separation of concerns.
-Some components are too heavily loaded with logic and at the same time have representational elements
+Also, some components are too heavily loaded with logic.
 ## How to run this project
 1. To run this project you will need node version manager: https://github.com/nvm-sh/nvm
 2. Install node v14.15.0